High School Art Lesson Plans

 Level 4 --- Independent Study

 A couple of my students chose to help decorate the walls of the art room for their independent study project.
 They knew how much I loved music, so they definitely chose some appropriate subject matter.
-Notice Frank Zappa in the bottom left corner of the second mural!
-Also pictured were their choices of Elvis Presley, Jack White, Jimi Hendrix, Jim Morrison, Jerry Garcia, and Bob Dillian.
-For the following school year, I was needed at the middle school, so I didn't get to enjoy them for very long.
+Included were Elvis Presley, Jack White, Jimi Hendrix, Jim Morrison, Jerry Garcia, Frank Zappa and Bob Dylan.
+For the following school year, I was needed at the middle school, so I didn't get to enjoy the murals for very long.
 For 2005-2006, I was transferred back to this very room, so I got to see them all the time.
-My assistant in 2006 created the last mural that is painted underneath the whiteboard.
-Unfortunately, I am once again changing teaching schedules and moving to a different room.
+My assistant in 2006 added a third mural underneath the whiteboard.